"

 3. Add synthetic anti-HIV antibodies with color/light marker

-4. Observe binding and color change
+4. Observe binding and colour change

 5. Confirm with a Western blot (detects actual HIV or rubella antigens)